 He knew I wrote when he napped or after he went to bed.
 He knew I was working on a book.
 And when that book arrived by the box full and he saw copy after copy with my face on it, his eyes got huge and excited.
 I’ll never forget that look.
 I’ll also never forget the way he said, “I’m going to write a book when I grow up and I want it to look just like yours.”
 My heart swelled in that moment three sizes too big like the Grinch’s.
 If I would accomplish nothing other than making my dream come true AND modeling for my son what was possible for him𑁋it still would have been worth all the effort, energy, time, and money.

 Look, Lady.
 If you’ve got a book, even just an inkling of one, flickering in the back of your mind, I want to talk with you.
 Better yet, I want to help you get started.
 Getting started is half the battle.
-So you’ve got two choices to get going.
+So you’ve got three choices to get going.

 Two - you can join me for an upcoming FREE 75-min workshop on beginning the book on your bucket list.
 A primer on getting started, getting writing, and getting published.

 Three - Grab my 5-Step Writing Guide to Finishing a Memoir that will Light Up Your World and Ours.
 Grab your copy here.